-Once a SYSGEN> KEEP is done, the changes kept become permanent and CLEAR does not remove them.
+Once a $\mbox{SYSGEN>}\$ KEEP is done, the changes kept become permanent and $\mbox{CLEAR}$ does not remove them.

+Holding and Saving Configuration Changes

+Using the system logging and user logging commands described in the following sections changes the LOG configuration specified in the SYSGEN command line or global BASEGROUP command.
+These changes are temporary and are easily lost if not properly saved.

 Saving configuration changes is a two-step procedure.
 After you alter a configuration, you must, first, hold the changes before exiting the configurator.
-Second, use the global module KEEP command to save the changes.To hold changes, enter the HOLD command at the LOG configurator prompt: log>HOLD You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes.To save the changes, hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command: sysgen>KEEP newgroupname Refer to Chapter 4 for additional information on using the KEEP command.Entering an MPEUse the colon (:) to introduce an MPE command from the LOG Holding and Saving Configuration Changes Using the system logging and user logging commands described in the following sections changes the LOG configuration specified in the SYSGEN command line or global BASEGROUP command.
-These changes are temporary and are easily lost if not properly saved.
-To hold changes, enter the HOLD command at the LOG configurator prompt:log>HOLD You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes.To save the changes, hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command:sysgen>KEEP newgroupname Refer to Chapter 4 for additional information on using the KEEP command.Entering an MPEUse the colon (:) to introduce an MPE command from the LOG Saving configuration changes is a two-step procedure.
-After you alter a configuration, you must, first, hold the changes before exiting the configurator.
-Second, use the global module KEEP command to save the changes. log>HOLD You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes.
-To save the changes, hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command: sysgen>KEEP newgroupname Refer to Chapter 4 for additional information on using the KEEP command.
-Entering an MPE Use the colon (:) to introduce an MPE command from the LOG To hold changes, enter the $\tt HOLD$ command at the LOG configurator prompt: You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes.To save the changes, hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command: sysgen>KEEP newgroupname Refer to Chapter 4 for additional information on using the KEEP command.Entering an MPEUse the colon (:) to introduce an MPE command from the LOG and the product of the pr log>HOLD To save the changes, hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command: sysgen>KEEP newgroupname Refer to Chapter 4 for additional information on using the KEEP command.
-Entering an MPE Use the colon (:) to introduce an MPE command from the LOG You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes. sysgen>KEEP newgroupname Refer to Chapter 4 for additional information on using the KEEP command.
-Entering an MPE Use the colon (:) to introduce an MPE command from the LOG To save the changes, hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command: Refer to Chapter 4 for additional information on using the KEEP command.
-Entering an MPE Use the colon (:) to introduce an MPE command from the LOG sysgen>KEEP newgroupname Entering an MPE Use the colon (:) to introduce an MPE command from the LOG Refer to Chapter 4 for additional information on using the KEEP command.
-Entering an MPE Use the colon (:) to introduce an MPE command from the LOG Command from the LOG Configurator Configurator Entering an MPE Command from the Use the colon (:) to introduce an MPE command from the LOG configurator.
+Second, use the global module KEEP command to save the changes.

+To hold changes, enter the HOLD command at the LOG configurator prompt:

+log>HOLD

+You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes.

+To save the changes, hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command:

+sysgen>KEEP newgroupname

+Refer to Chapter 4 , "Using the System Generator (SYSGEN)," for additional information on using the $\tt KEEP$ command.

+Entering an MPE Command from the LOG Configurator

+Use the colon (:) to introduce an MPE command from the LOG configurator.
 To issue an MPE command, enter the command along with the colon.
+For example,

+'''

+log>:SHOWTIME

-For example, log>:SHOWTIME log>:SHOWTIME THU, APR 20, 1989, 2:55PM THU, APR 20, 1989, 2:55PM
+THU, APR 20, 1989, 2:55PM

+log>

+'''

-Exiting the LOG Configurator Use the EXIT command to terminate the LOG configurator and return to the SYSGEN global module.
-Exit may be abbreviated EX or E. To end working in the LOG configurator, enter EXIT at the LOG configurator prompt: log> EXIT sysgen> Printing a Log File To analyze your logs and to read what you are logging, you must print your log files.
+Exiting the LOG Configurator

+Use the EXIT command to terminate the LOG configurator and return to the SYSGEN global module.
+Exit may be abbreviated EX or E. To end working in the LOG configurator, enter EXIT at the LOG configurator prompt:

+log>EXIT sysgen>

+Printing a Log File

+To analyze your logs and to read what you are logging, you must print your log files.
 To do this, use the LOGTOOL utility program.
-The LOGTOOL utility runs under the online diagnostic system, and can be invoked by entering SYSDIAG.
-When the diagnostic user interface prompt (DUI>) appears, enter RUN LOGTOOL.
-In order to print a log, issue the following: 1. : SYSDIAG 2.
-DUI> RUN LOGTOOL 3.
-LOGTOOL> LIST LOG=log# OUTFILE=LP 4.
-LOGTOOL> EXIT 5.
-DUI> EXIT 5.
-DUI> EXIT Enter HELP after the LOGTOOL prompt for more information.
+Enter RUN LOGTOOL.

+In order to print a log, issue the following:

+- 1. RUN LOGTOOL

+- 2. LOGTOOL>LIST LOG=log# OUTFILE=LP

+- 3. LOGTOOL>EXIT

+Enter HELP after the LOGTOOL prompt for more information.
 The STATUS command reports on the status of all system log files.

-The following example shows the use of the STATUS command in the sequence of printing a log. :SYSDIAG DUI >RUN LOGTOOL LOGTOOL>status LOGTOOL>list log=0027 outfile=LP DUI >EXIT
+The following example shows the use of the STATUS command in the sequence of printing a log.

+'''

+RUN LOGTOOL

+LOGTOOL>status

+LOGTOOL>list log=0027 outfile=LP

+'''

 If you do not specify the OUTFILE parameter, the log prints on your terminal screen.
 Typically this report is very long and ties up your terminal for quite some time.
-If this does happen, you can enter (CTRL) Y to break the process.
+If this does happen, you can enter CTRL Y to break the process.

-Printing a subset of a log file
+Printing a Subset of a Log File